[Emulsification] The only inline mixer that can replace high-pressure emulsifiers

 The only inline mixer that can replace high-pressure emulsifiers

-First, please watch the short demonstration video (below left), in which vegetable oil and water are emulsified at a low pressure of just 0.46 MPa without the use of a chemical emulsifier.
-The OHR MIXER can produce much larger amounts of emulsion at much lower pressure compared with other emulsification equipment.
+First, please take a look at the short demonstration video (below left), in which vegetable oil and water are emulsified at just 0.46 MPa without the use of chemical emulsifiers.

 Real-world examples of the OHR MIXER’s emulsification capabilities

-Light fuel oil and water can be emulsified at a very low pressure of 0.3 MPa
+Light fuel oil and water can be emulsified at an extremely low pressure of 0.3 MPa

 Figure A: Comparison with homomixer/Figure B: Comparison with homomixer

-The OHR MIXER’s emulsification capabilities match or exceed those of high-pressure emulsification equipment.
-On top of that, our mixer requires just 1% of the pressure.
-For example, light fuel oil and water can be broken down into particles 2–3 μm in size and emulsified simply by passing through the OHR MIXER with a pump pressure of just 0.3 MPa — all without chemical emulsifiers.
+The OHR MIXER boasts impressive performance that matches or exceeds that of high-pressure emulsification equipment, while requiring just 1% of the pressure.
+For example, light fuel oil and water can be broken down into 2–3 μm particles and emulsified simply by passing the two of them through the OHR MIXER at a pump pressure of just 0.3 MPa — all without the addition of chemical emulsifiers.

-Please refer to the two graphs on the right, which compare real test results of the OHR MIXER and a homomixer (mechanical rotary shear-type emulsification equipment).
-Figure A shows the results for a target particle size of 5.0 microns; Figure B shows results for a target particle size of 20 microns.
+Please direct your attention to the graphs on the right, which compare the OHR MIXER with a homomixer, a type of emulsifier whose operation is based on mechanical rotation and shear forces.
+Figure A displays emulsification test results for a target particle size of 5.0 microns.
+Figure B displays results for a target size of 20 microns.
 The red (resp. green) curve shows the particle size of the emulsified liquid produced by the OHR MIXER (resp. homomixer).
-As you can see, the OHR MIXER generates many more smaller particles than the homomixer.
+Notice that the OHR MIXER produces smaller particles with a narrower distribution curve, while the homomixer produces larger particles with a broader curve.

-The pressure required depends on on the viscosity of the liquid sent to the OHR MIXER.
-For example, for a target particle size of a few microns with a viscosity similar to that of water (≈ 1.0 mPa·s), 0.3 MPa will suffice.
+The pressure required depends on the viscosity of the target liquid.
+For example, for a target particle size of a few microns and a viscosity similar to that of water (~1.0 mPa·s), a pressure of 0.3 MPa will suffice.
 However, with a viscosity of 1,000 mPa·s, approximately 1.0 MPa of pressure is required as higher viscosity means higher flow resistance inside the OHR MIXER.

-Even in this case, 1.0 MPa is still much lower than the 50–100 MPa usually required by high-pressure emulsifiers.
+But even in this case, 1.0 MPa is still significantly lower than the 50–100 MPa typically required by high-pressure emulsifiers.

 Tell us your situation and leave the details to us

-We will find the ideal OHR MIXER model to suit your requirements
+We will determine the ideal model of OHR MIXER for your requirements

 Continuous processing (single-pass)/Batch processing (multi-pass)